Tulip-Dev/tulip/doc/user/workspace.rst

 .. image:: _images/i_workspace_layers.png

-The first column, *Visible*, allows you to select the elements you want to display in the graph.
-The second column, *Stencil*, gives you another level of visibility by setting the objects on the foreground.
+The **Visible** column allows you to select the elements you want to display.
+The **Stencil** column gives you another level of visibility by setting the objects in the front of the display.
+If the **Visible** check box on the *Hulls* row is checked, the convex hulls of the current graph and its descendant subgraphs are computed and can then be shown/hidden using their corresponding **Visible** check boxes.

 .. _workspace_diagram_faq: